webninjasi/tfm-lua-stuff/README.md

 -

 ##### `Warning Blocker` warnblock.lua
+> Prevents warning messages such as
-> Blocks warning messages like `You can't call this function [tfm.exec.newGame] more than once per 3 seconds.`
+> `You can't call this function [tfm.exec.newGame] more than once per 3 seconds.`
+> `ui.updateTextArea : Text length can't be superior to 2000 chars.`

 -